 A Mock-up wall of typical wall type shall be constructed and approval to be taken from client.
 After approval of block work mock-up proceed with masonry works.
 Concrete block masonry work shall match with approved mock-up wall.

-Steps for Block Work
+Block Work Procedure

 - The surveyor will mark out the layout for the block work using current layout drawings.